|

 "Lieutenant Steed," Marion purred.
 "There's so much gossip

-purposely being spread, to mislead the Germans.
-Anyway, you're
+is purposely being spread, to mislead the Germans.
+Anyway,

-right.
-We'll probably never know what really happened—not all of
+you're right.
+We'll probably never know what really

 Sam smiled as they neared the station.
 Samantha Stewart, Counter-Spy!